Skip to main content

 For a current custom modern plans pricing quote on your specific lot, start a Backyard Review — we walk through the lot conditions, design intent, and budget, then provide a fixed plans + permits quote within a few business days.

-For comparison: our turnkey Signature Home lineup with modern variants prices from $219,000 (Wilshire studio) to $459,000 (Culver 3BR/2.5BA two-story) all-inclusive — design, permits, AND construction in one quote.
+For comparison: our Signature Home lineup with modern variants prices plans from $7,490 (Wilshire studio) to $12,990 (Culver 3BR/2.5BA two-story) fixed (design + permit), with estimated cost to build of $180K–$420K across the lineup through an independent licensed GC.

 Where a modern ADU fits best